Statikman619/Tech-Blog/README.md

 ## Description
 This app  is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 ## Installation
-Install all the necessary packages in the command line.
+Clone this repository to receive all my files.
+Once you have my code make sure you are in the correct file directory. in the command line run "npm install" in the terminal to download all the needed dependencies.
 ## Usage
 The user can publish articles, blog posts, and thoughts and opinions.
 ## License MIT